 I absolutely love, love, love Emu oil – this stuff is a godsend for scars as well as for natural eyelash growth.
 It is all-natural and incredibly nourishing for your lashes.
-I used this stuff for a month straight after I lost a great deal of my lashes thanks to eyelash extensions and it really made a difference.
+I used this stuff for a month straight after I lost a lot of my lashes thanks to eyelash extensions and it really made a difference.

 Emu oil won’t be for everyone since it’s not a plant-based oil.
 It actually comes from the rendered and refined fat of the emu bird so if you’re a vegan (and only use vegan beauty products), this is a lash-enhancing home remedy you’ll want to avoid.

 That being said, emu oil is fantastic.
-It deep conditions lashes since the stuff easily penetrates and stimulates dormant hair follicles into producing hair again.
+It deep conditions lashes since the stuff easily penetrate and stimulates dormant hair follicles into producing hair again.
 Very nourishing, very rich – great for your skin, hair, and your eyelashes.

 I like this brand of Emu oil as it is 100% pure, undiluted oil that is non-comedogenic and hypoallergenic.

-Burdock Oil for Lashes
+Burdock Oil for Lashes:

-You might not have heard of burdock oil – this is probably the least well-know oil on this list.
+You might not have heard of burdock oil – this is probably the least well-known oil on this list.
 Burdock is simply a root that’s been used in Chinese medicine for centuries but is relatively unknown to the Western world.

 I had the good fortune of tasting burdock tea ages ago when I visited a very health-conscious friend of mine but totally forgot about this root until I began researching natural hair-loss prevention shampoos for a cousin who has started losing his hair.

-Naturally, I was curious so I did a little research and I discovered that burdock root is rich in phytoestrols and essential fatty acids, nutrients that are key in maintaining healthy hair follicles and promoting natural hair growth.
+Naturally, I was curious so I did a little research and I discovered that burdock root is rich in phytosterols and essential fatty acids, nutrients that are key in maintaining healthy hair follicles and promoting natural hair growth.

 To be honest, I haven’t used burdock oil alone on my eyelashes.
 I mix it with a few other oils – you can see my recipe here.

-Pure burdock oil is a little tricky to find, since most will contain other ingredients (like pepper or ginseng) that you really don’t want near your eyes.
+Pure burdock oil is a little tricky to find since most will contain other ingredients (like pepper or ginseng) that you really don’t want near your eyes.
 I’m currently using an organic, 100% burdock root oil that’s been infused in sweet almond oil that I am satisfied with but would consider trying another brand if it was as good a quality but a little more affordable.

-Almond Oil for Lashes
+Almond Oil for Lashes:

-Sweet almond oil is another lovely hair growth promoting oil.
+Sweet almond oil is another lovely hair growth-promoting oil.
 It’s also rumored to have been used since the times of ancient Egypt to promote hair growth and cure baldness.